pydoit/doit/doc/tasks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For *cmd-action* you can take advantage of implicit keyword substitution on *cmd-action* strings and use python format-string-syntax_ or python old-string-formatting_ for it.
+For *cmd-action* you can take advantage of implicit keyword substitution on *cmd-action* strings using python format-string-syntax_ or python old-string-formatting_.

+.. note:: To use format-string-syntax, you currently have to manually enable
+    this feature.
+Just add `"new_style_string_formatting": True` to `DOIT_CONFIG`.

 The keyword value is a string containing all respective file names separated by a space (" ").